Basic Relations

 During / Contains

-a during b when the interval a lies inside of the interval b.
-The converse of relation is b contains a.
+a is during b when interval a lies entirely within interval b.
+The converse relation is b contains a.

 Condition: (a- > b-) AND (a+ < b+)